deepdoctection/deepdoctection/docs/tutorials/using_layoutlm_for_sequence_classification.rst

 for classification.
 We must tell the metric what attribute we want to evaluate, hence the reason for calling ``set_categories``.

-We run the training scripts more or less we default arguments as specified by the Transformers ``Trainer``.
+We run the training scripts more or less with default arguments as specified by the Transformers ``Trainer``.
 Arguments can be changed by passing a list of strings ``argument=value`` for ``config_overwrite``.
 We choose ``max_steps`` of the training to be equal the size of the